UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

 of 2 through each of the K blocks.
 The channel counts are specified using channel multipliers M1, M2, ..., MK, and the upsampling pass has concatenation skip connections to the downsampling pass_ [1]

-### Factorized Space-Time Attention
+In addition, we use relative position embeddings in each temporal attention block so that the network can distinguish the order of video frames without relying on the specific video frame time.
+This method of first performing spatial attention and then performing temporal attention can be called factorized space-time attention.

 ### Video-Image Joint Training Video Diffusion

+One advantage of using factorized space-time attention is that we can implement the video-image joint training.

-To implement the joint training, random independent image frames are concatenated to the end of each video sampled from the dataset.
+To implement this, random independent image frames are concatenated to the end of each video sampled from the dataset.
 Attention in the temporal attention blocks is masked to prevent the mixing of information across video frames and each individual image frame.
 These random independent images are selected from various videos within the same dataset.

 ![table4]({{ '/assets/images/team3/table4.png' | relative_url }})
 {: style=" width: 600px ; max-width: 100%;"}